-Introduces a risk-based approach to managing wildlife interactions that delivers a more streamlined framework while continuing to protect native plants and animals
+The Biodiversity Conservation Act 2016 will also introduce a risk-based approach to managing wildlife interactions that delivers a more streamlined framework while continuing to protect native plants and animals.

-Outcomes are already being delivered though a $100 million investment in the Saving our Species program to conserve threatened species in NSW
+Outcomes are already being delivered though a $100 million investment in the Saving our Species program to conserve threatened species in NSW.

 Government has been undertaking targeted consultation to develop wildlife codes of practice.
 Further consultation on proposed changes to existing wildlife licence classes and conditions, proposals for licensing fees, and on proposed codes of practice prior to the new arrangements starting.